An Impartial Good Buying Guide

 - Are the carcasses acrylic bonded to ensure no peeling?

 - Are the carcasses rigid and supplied complete, with hinges and doors fitted?
-This can bring reduce the fitting price considerably.
+This can reduce the fitting price considerably.

 - Is a broad range of carcass colours offered?
 White only or limited colours indicates mass production and possibly poorer quality.
 The units will probably be restricted to standard sizes only.